nordslora/facedetect/README.md

 # facedetect
-A simple .NET console application that uses REST calls with the Azure Face service to detect faces in an image and return their attributes.
+A simple Console app (.NET Framework) that uses REST calls with the Azure Face service to detect faces in an image and return their attributes.

 This is my modified code from:
 Quickstart: Detect faces in an image using the Face REST API and C#